jstafford5380/Provausio.SecureLinks/README.md

 # Provausio.SecureLinks
 An API that provides a generic way to hide values or data by creating a non-enumerable ID that can only be accessed by the intended recipient client, much like a private key pair.
+This started off as an experiment but I think it's actually pretty useful.

 This offers a solution for when you want to provide semi-secure links to data without needing an auth system or involving certificates.
 Use accordingly.